-This chicken stew recipe features bone-in chicken simmered in a flavorful broth until tender, creating a bowl of pure comfort.
+This Guyanese chicken stew recipe features bone-in chicken simmered with carrots and potatoes until tender, creating a bowl of pure comfort.
 With every bite, you’ll taste rich, savory flavor that warms you from the inside out.

-This version starts by searing bone-in chicken pieces with a mix of herbs and spices to build a rich flavor base.
+This version starts by searing marinated bone-in chicken pieces to build a rich flavor base.
 I use a combination of onions, garlic, and a touch of brown sugar to create a caramelized flavor that sets this stew apart.

 Then I add tomatoes and let them cook down into a savory sauce before adding my seasoned chicken back to the pot.
 The broth and simmered vegetables come together with the tender chicken to create a soup-like dish with a thick, flavorful gravy.